neildownx/feckless-succotash/Port Any Rom.md

 #Porting any rom with stock files
-Chooce a Port Rom close to yours
+Choose a Port Rom close to yours

 Delete the following folders then
 Drag and Drop Port files into Base